Guideline 7A: Submitting Large Cash Transaction Reports to FINTRAC Electronically

 Money services businesses include alternative money remittance systems, such as Hawala, Hundi, Chitti, etc.

-For more information about who is engaged in the money services business, see the FINTRAC Interpretation Notice No. 1.
+For more information about who is engaged in the money services business, see FINTRAC guidance for Money services businesses.

 2.5 Agents of the Crown